-Will Meghan & Harry's Baby Be King?
-Here's A Breakdown Of The Line Of Succession
+Here's Where Meghan & Harry's Baby Boy Falls In The Line Of Succession

 Prince Harry and Meghan Markle have a lot of titles.
 Prince, Duke, Duchess, and now, parents!
 Meghan Markle gave birth to the couple's first child, a baby boy on May 6, according to an announcement from Buckingham Palace.
 The couple hasn't announced Baby Sussex's name just yet, but they did confirm that Meghan and the baby are in good health.
 Yay!
 So while we wait for more announcements, let's think about this baby's future.
 Because that's totally our business!
 Will Meghan and Harry's baby be king?
 The baby has just entered the English line of succession, but there's a lot that has to happen for them to ever be the ruling monarch of the United Kingdom.